-A Power Trim and Tilt (PT&T) unit changes the outboard's thrust angle during operation for maximum performance.
-When activated by the captain, its electric pump moves hydraulic fluid, tilting the thrust angle out or in.
-This unit is inside the engine bracket, meaning almost constant contact with water.
-Under normal conditions, it needs only minimal care to function properly.
+Your outboard's Power Trim and Tilt unit changes the outboard's thrust angle during operation for maximum performance of both your outboard and your boat.
+It's electro-hydraulic, meaning an electric pump moves hydraulic fluid upon command from the operator, tilting the thrust angle out or in.
+It's positioned inside the engine bracket, meaning almost constant contact with water, and, depending on where you boat, that can mean saltwater.
+Still, under normal conditions, this system needs only minimal care in order to function properly.

 Remember to rinse.
+Make sure to include the PT&T

-Include the PT&T unit in your post-trip flushing and wash down procedure.
-First, run over it gently with a sponge or soft cloth soaped up with mild detergent like Yamaclean.
+unit in your routine post-trip flushing and wash down procedure.
+For best effect, first run over it gently with a sponge or a soft cloth soaped up with mild detergent like Yamaclean[®].
 Then, spray the whole unit down with fresh, clean water.

 Look and listen.
-Periodically grease the top of the trim rams on your PT&T unit to help keep them safe from corrosion and to eliminate squeaking and popping noises.
-Be sure to use a high-quality marine-formula grease, like Yamalube Marine Grease.
+Periodically grease the top of the trim rams on your PT&T unit to help keep them safe from corrosion and to eliminate those annoying, but harmless, squeaking and popping noises.
+Be sure to use a high-quality marine-formula grease, like Yamalube[®] Marine Grease, so it won't wash off so fast.

-Act and retract.
+Act and Retract.
 Keep the trim rams fully retracted when not in use to prevent corrosion build-up.
 Engage the tilt lock mechanism built into the outboard's bracket, or install a Yamaha engine support to hold the engine in the tilt-up position.
 Then, withdraw the tilt rams into the unit by pressing the PT&T down button until they are fully retracted.
 This keeps all but the very tip of the ram immersed in a bath of PT&T fluid and safe from corrosion.
 Liberally apply Marine Grease to the ram tips to help keep them corrosion free, too.

-TIP: The built-in tilt lock mechanism is for maintaining tilt for storage or periods of non-use only, such as when mooring.
+Tip: The built-in tilt lock mechanism is for maintaining tilt for storage or periods of non-use only, such as when mooring.
 Do not trailer using only this mechanism to support the tilted outboard.

 Fill it up with the good stuff.
-Your PT&T system is under extreme pressure that can cause molecular shear, resulting in loss of lubricity.
-Never substitute oils like motor oil or power steering fluid.
-Yamalube Performance Power Trim & Tilt Fluid is specially formulated to tolerate water ingestion and withstand extreme pressures to maintain proper operation.
-It also contains special anti-foaming agents the others don't.
+The fluid in your PT&T system is under extreme pressure that can cause molecular shear, which tears apart the fluid's molecules, resulting in a drastic loss of lubricity.
+Don't use substitute oils like motor oil or power steering fluid.
+Yamaha Performance Power Trim & Tilt Fluid is specially formulated to tolerate a specific amount of water ingestion and still maintain proper operation, all while withstanding extreme pressures.
+It also contains special anti-foaming agents the others don't, to maintain critical lubricity.

 Check the valves and seals.
-If you see fluid on the outside of the PT&T unit, or if your outboard won't stay tilted up (or stay tilted out when running), the seals or internal valves might need inspection.
-Have the unit inspected by an authorized Yamaha Marine dealer.
+If you see fluid on the outside of the PT&T unit, or if your outboard won't stay tilted up (or stay tilted out when running), it may mean that the seals or internal valves are in need of inspection.
+Have the unit inspected by an authorized Yamaha Marine dealer and, if necessary, disassembled and repaired.